 Ray Aragon is a litigation attorney and a member of Press, Dozier & Hamelburg, LLC.
-Mr. Aragon focuses on business and contract disputes, insurance coverage claims, intellectual property disputes, and complex product liability and product safety regulation and litigation.
-He has more than 20 years of experience helping corporate clients successfully navigate business disputes, regulatory proceedings and government investigations.
-He works closely with clients to develop effective litigation strategies to resolve legal disputes efficiently and advantageously.
-Mr. Aragon’s areas of expertise include proactive liability management, pretrial investigations, strategic discovery, presenting and examining experts, negotiating settlements and administrative hearings and trials.
-He is an experienced appellate advocate as well, and has argued cases before three federal courts of appeals and a state supreme court.
+He has more than 20 years of experience helping clients successfully navigate business disputes, regulatory proceedings and government investigations.
+At PD&H, he works closely with clients to develop effective strategies to resolve legal disputes efficiently and advantageously.
+His recent cases include real estate and real estate financing, construction disputes, contract claims, injury damages including wrongful death, probate litigation, insurance claims and intellectual property issues.
+Mr. Aragon’s areas of expertise include liability management, pretrial investigations, strategic discovery, negotiating settlements, and administrative hearings and trials.
+He is an experienced appellate advocate as well.

-Over two decades as a partner in the major Washington, D.C. law firm of McKenna, Long & Aldridge, LLP (now Dentons, LLP), Mr. Aragon represented pharmaceutical manufacturers and distributors, service companies, government contractors, consumer product wholesalers, and other corporations in a broad variety of matters, from small employment cases to major product liability litigations involving thousands of individual and class action claims.
-He has represented clients in cases and administrative matters in state and federal courts across the country.
-Mr. Aragon was national coordinating counsel in several multidistrict mass tort litigations, including the phen-fen drug product liability litigation, in which he managed a defense team with attorneys from more than two dozen law firms in more than 30 states.
-He also has defended clients in cases involving alleged theft of misappropriation of trade secrets, represented patentholders seeking damages for patent infringement, and represented government contractors in contract disputes, contract terminations, and liability claims.
-Mr. Aragon has written and lectured on product liability claims and defenses, federal preemption issues, government contractor liability, risk management for product manufacturers and distributors, and civil procedure.
+Mr. Aragon also has represented pharmaceutical manufacturers, product distributors, service companies, government contractors, consumer product wholesalers, and other corporations in a broad variety of matters, from small employment cases to major product liability litigations involving thousands of individual and class action claims.
+Mr. Aragon was national lead counsel in several multidistrict mass tort litigations, including the phen-fen drug product liability litigation.
+He also defended clients in cases involving alleged theft of misappropriation of trade secrets, represented patentholders seeking damages for patent infringement, and represented government contractors in contract disputes, contract terminations, and liability claims.
+Mr. Aragon has written and lectured on product liability claims and defenses, federal preemption issues, government contractor liability, risk management for product manufacturers, and civil procedure.

-Prior to joining Press, Dozier & Hamelburg, Mr. Aragon served as Director of Compliance and Field Operations and as Special Counsel for the U.S. Consumer Product Safety Commission.
-In these positions, Mr. Aragon directed investigations of unsafe consumer products, managed product recalls, and represented the Commission in enforcement investigations and administrative litigation, including litigation before the Equal Employment Opportunity Commission.
-He also represented the agency in rulemaking proceedings related to product safety standards and revised the Commission’s Rules of Administrative Procedure for hearings under the Administrative Procedure Act.
+Prior to joining Press, Dozier & Hamelburg, Mr. Aragon was Director of Compliance and Field Operations and Special Counsel for the U.S. Consumer Product Safety Commission, where he directed investigations of unsafe consumer products, managed product recalls, and represented the Commission in enforcement investigations and administrative litigation, including EEOC claims.
+He also represented the agency in rulemaking proceedings and revised the Commission’s Rules of Administrative Procedure.

-Mr. Aragon is a graduate of the Yale Law School, where he was a member of the Moot Court Board of Directors.
-He is licensed to practice in Maryland, the District of Columbia, and California (currently inactive), and is admitted to practice before many federal trial and appellate courts and the U.S. Supreme Court.
+Mr. Aragon graduated from Yale Law School, where he was a member of the Moot Court Board of Directors.
+He is licensed to practice in Maryland, the District of Columbia, and California, and is admitted to practice before many federal trial and appellate courts and the U.S. Supreme Court.